SanjayShahdev/Real-time-Insights-from-Social-Media-Data/README.md

 In this Project, we will use pre-downloaded datasets to understand the nuts and bolts of Twitter Data.
 In particular, we will do a thorough analysis of a hot-trend.

-Warning: some of the tweets in the Twitter datasets contain explicit language.
+Note: some of the tweets in the Twitter datasets contain explicit language.